-Analysis settings contain general and calculation-type settings.
-This chapter summarizes these settings and their effect result.
+Analysis settings contain general and calculation-dependent settings.
+This chapter summarizes these settings and their effect on the result.
 Clicking OK runs Analysis according to the settings and selected calculation types.
 Other chapters introduce the display of results and their documentation (such as listing results in tables).